 Jared Kozinn is the Senior Director of Business Development and Premium Seating at the Detroit Lions, and is a member of the ALSD's Executive Committee.

-Learn why limiting loge box opportunities can add significant gains to your owner's bottom line.
+Learn why limiting loge box opportunities can sometimes add significant gains to your owner's bottom line.